Tanman334/5928/README.md

 3. Open the driver station app
 4. Hit Start and A on the controller at the same time
 5. Select the TeleOP op mode
+6. Initiate
+7. Use X and B to select team color.